Home/Fish/Littleneck Clams (Steamed)

 Instructions

-2. 2.
-In a skillet, heat olive oil and sauté garlic until fragrant, then add spinach until wilted.
+1. 1.
+In a pot, heat olive oil and sauté garlic until fragrant.

-A low-carb bowl featuring steamed littleneck clams served over cauliflower rice, topped with fresh herbs and a squeeze of lime.
+A low-carb alternative featuring steamed littleneck clams served over a bed of cauliflower rice, seasoned with herbs for a healthy twist.

 Ingredients